 Even if you think you've resolved a complaint to the customer's satisfaction, a quick followup after a few days is always a good idea.
 If nothing else, it will help clear the air.

 All you need to do is send a quick email, like this one:

 Please let me know if you're still experiencing problems with [the problem].
 I'm more than happy to help you out if you're still having troubles.

 Let me know if you have any other questions, I'm here to help.
 Have a great day!

-You can adjust the email to reflect your own feelings and style of writing, but make sure that your customers feel valued and understood at all levels possible.
-Express your gratitude to the customer for being understanding and receptive of your helping hands.
+You can adjust the email to reflect your own feelings and style of writing — the key is to make your customer feel valued, and to communicate your gratitude for their patience and understanding.

 Reviewing the situation

-- Was the issue actually resolved -- Did the customer actually have a question and did the support operator answer it?
-Maybe there was some heat in the conversation - separate that from the substance.
-Did the operator complete their job of answering the customer's question/request?
+- Was the issue actually resolved?
+Did the customer actually have a question, and did I answer it?
+Maybe there was some heat in the conversation, but did the substance lead to the customer getting what they needed?

-- Agreement on next steps -- We mention above sending the customer an email, but are there other actions that need to happen?
+- What next steps should we take?
+Aside from a friendly followup email, are there other actions that need to happen?
 Should your social media team be on the lookout for this customer venting publicly?
 If so, be sure the entire team has the full details on the situation so they can respond in a fast, human way if needed.